 Throughout the many years of illness and physical pain, which had dominated my life for many years, before January 2006, food had become something which had to be dealt with and managed, but which I was unable to enjoy.
 In turn, this meant that I had lost much of my confidence and even, I think, some of the knowledge I had about how to plan a balanced diet.
 Thankfully, Ronnie worked with me to produce a detailed nutrition plan, which included daily menus and even shopping lists.

 Our conversation began as usual, but Ronnie had a surprise for me, which would prove my progress to me in an exciting way, which even I could not question.
 I was asked to use my hands-free phone system so that I could undertake some of the exercises contained in my programme, while still being able to describe what I was doing and to hear specific instructions.

-For many people this may seem a very simple thing to do.
+For many people, this may seem a straightforward thing to do.
 So, what was so dramatic and exciting?
 The exercise programme, which was devised for me, included a mixture of exercises, some of which could be performed in my wheelchair, but many of which required me to get out of it and work on the floor.

 The exciting thing for me was that I was able to move from the wheelchair to the floor and back again several times to complete a variety of exercises, while still being able to hold a coherent conversation on the telephone without my breathing or heart rate being adversely affected.

 The exercises caused my heart and breathing rates to increase, as they are intended to do, but both remained stable and well within normal ranges, allowing me plenty of breath control to concentrate on my conversation at the same time.
 I also noticed that my recovery rate had improved dramatically so that my heart rate and breathing returned to resting rates very quickly once I had completed the exercises.